Sugar, the Super Cat

 door was opened and out she went, doing “cat things” in the warm nighttime

 air.
-She came back to the door around 10 pm and slipped in without
+She came back to the door around

 On arrival, Sugar was rushed into the back to assess her